 Fire has been a natural part of the Australian environment for thousands of years.
 Plants and animals have evolved and adapted to fire.
 Different species have different approaches.
 For example:

-- Fire-adapted plants regenerate after fire from seeding and resprouting. - Reptiles survive in burrows, rock shelters, under bark and in unburnt hollows.
-Birds and mammals may flee the fire or survive in unburnt patches - Wildlife species return to burnt areas at different rates and times, depending on the availability of their habitat requirements (e.g. food and shelter).
+- Fire-adapted plants germinate and re-sprout after fire from below ground seed and bud-and-tuber banks.
+Fire can also increase flowering and seed availability. - Reptiles survive in burrows, rock shelters, under bark and in unburnt hollows.
+Mammals flee fire initially, but quickly return to burnt areas to graze on fresh growth.
+Some birds use fires for hunting, by feeding on small animals fleeing the fire front.
+Smoke from fires can also cue reproductive behaviour in some insects (including native bees), frogs and bat species.
+Birds and mammals may flee the fire or survive in unburnt patches. - Wildlife species return to burnt areas at different rates and times, depending on the availability of their habitat requirements (eg food and shelter).